codeclimate/codeclimate-rubocop/config/contents/layout/comment_indentation.md

-This cop checks the indentation of comments.
+Checks the indentation of comments.

 ### Example:
     # bad